cfmmoc/cfmmoc/README.md

 Refer to this page, https://github.com/cfmmoc/cfmmoc-dataset-ll, for downloading and configuring dataset and data server.

-cfMMOC could also fetch data from https://raw.githubusercontent.com/cfmmoc/cfmmoc-dataset-ll/master/***/*/*/*/* (NOT recommended, ONLY for data connectivity and accessibility), but no real-time performace is guaranteed by using resources from this URLs.
-Downloading dataset from https://github.com/cfmmoc/cfmmoc-dataset-ll to local storage is recommanded.
+cfMMOC could also fetch data from https://raw.githubusercontent.com/cfmmoc/cfmmoc-dataset-ll/master/***/*/*/*/* (NOT recommended, ONLY for data connectivity and accessibility), but no real-time performace is guaranteed by using resources from  Internet URLs.
+Downloading dataset from https://github.com/cfmmoc/cfmmoc-dataset-ll to server on local storage is recommanded.

 When data server is configured, change working directory to bin/, run './cfMMOC' command, and select cfMMOC-back sample to run.